Faculty Research Support Program - Regular Grant

 The following categories are eligible to apply for this program:

 - Full-time regular members of the University of Notre Dame faculty, including tenured and tenure-track faculty, research faculty, library faculty, and special professional faculty, are eligible to apply.

-- Faculty members receiving overall FRSP funding during the past five years are ineligible.
+- Faculty members receiving FRSP-RG funding during the past five years are ineligible.

 The following are allowable budget requests:

 - Partial summer salary for faculty (up to one ninth of academic year salary maximum for faculty on nine-month appointments and, if necessary, up to one twelfth of annual salary for faculty on twelve-month appointments).

 - Graduate research assistant and post-doctoral fellow stipends and benefits.

 - Equipment and supplies necessary for the research.